Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 22</h4>
 </p>

-<h4>Observation:</h4> The cars with title status as "lien" are slightly the most expensive, the cheaper are the ones with title status listed as "missing" as must be expected.
+<h4>Observation:</h4> Really surprised that the cars with the most cylinders are not the most expensive, that label belongs to the one with 10 cylinders.
+Likewise, the cheapers are not the ones with 4 cylinders, are the ones with 5 cylinders.

 </br>
 </br>